mrlesmithjr/Ansible/roles/ansible-gerrit/README.md

     name: reviewnotes.jar
   - url: https://storage.cloud.google.com/gerritcodereview-plugins/plugins/master/singleusergroup
     name: singleusergroup.jar
+gerrit_replication_enabled: false  #defines if replication should be enabled or not
 gerrit_replication_info:
-  enabled: false  #defines if replication should be enabled or not
+  authgroup: 'Gitlab Replication'  #define the gerrit group to execute replication as..This group needs to be created in gerrit as well. and perms defined as below.
   name: 'gitlab'  #define name to assign to replication definition
   owner: 'infra'  #define username or groupname...if collaborating use groupname
-  url: 'git@gitlab.{{ pri_domain_name }}:{{ gerrit_replication_info.owner }}/${name}.git'  #define remote url
+  ssh_config_info:  #defines configuration of ~/.ssh/config....THIS WILL OVERWRITE WHAT IS THERE
+    - host: 'gitlab.{{ pri_domain_name }}'
+      user: '{{ gerrit_account_info.name }}'
+      identityfile: '{{ gerrit_site_dir }}/.ssh/id_rsa'
+      stricthostkeychecking: false
+  threads: '3'  #defines the number of threads to allocate to replication
   timeout: '30'  #define the replication timeout
-  threads: '3'  #defines the number of threads to allocate to replication
-  authgroup: 'Gitlab Replication'  #define the gerrit group to execute replication as..This group needs to be created in gerrit as well. and perms defined as below.
+  url: 'git@gitlab.{{ pri_domain_name }}'  #define remote url
+       ##Gitlab Replication allowed read to refs/* in in Project nameofproject (ex. test-replication)
+       ##Gitlab Replication denied read to refs/* in all projects
        ##Group Name: Gitlab Replication
-     ##Gitlab Replication denied read to refs/* in all projects
-     ##Gitlab Replication allowed read to refs/* in in Project nameofproject (ex. test-replication)
 gerrit_service_name: gerrit
 gerrit_site_dir: /var/gerrit
 gerrit_smtp_server: 'smtp.{{ pri_domain_name }}'